 Privacy Policy & Cookie Consent

-GDPR/CCPA regulations require visible privacy policies.
-Non-compliance can result in fines up to 4% of annual revenue.
+hasPrivacyPolicy and hasCookieConsent are GDPR/CCPA legal requirements.
+Non-compliance can result in fines up to 4% of annual global revenue.

 −2